JMariadlcs/racks-items-backend/README.md

 # RACKS ITEMS 👕👖

 This is an implementation of a 'Tokenized Decentralized Commerce' where users are able to win items that are represented by ERC-1155 tokens on the Polygon Network.
 Only users that owns a MrCrypto (ERC721) are able to win theses clothers.
 Normal users that do not own the ERC721 token can buy "tickets" from users that do owns the ERC721 token in order to win items.
+Normal users can also buy items on the Marketplace.

 The way users are able to win different clothes is by opening a **FULLY DENCENTRALIZED RANDOM CASE** by paying Racks Tokens.